 The Most Popular OctoPrint Plugins (And How to Install Them)

 Update your Firmware

-Updating your firmware is required when using the Ender 3 V2 with OctoPrint.
+Updating your firmware may be required when using the Ender 3 V2 with OctoPrint.
 After connecting to the printer inside of OctoPrint, you might see the following message: “Warning: Firmware Broken”.
 In this case, you’ll need to have the latest firmware version to print remotely from your Raspberry Pi.

-OctoPrint caused my print speed to max out, no matter what setting I used.
+Even without this warning, OctoPrint caused my print speed to max out, no matter what setting I used.
 When I updated the firmware, however, this issue disappeared.
 So I recommend updating the firmware either way.

 Thankfully, updating the firmware on the Ender 3 V2 is much easier than it was on V1.